 Your child’s foster family will be stepping into your shoes for a period of time and ensuring that your child is safe.
-Clothing, food, and shelter will be provided by the foster family.
-If you have special clothes, toys or other items that belong to your child then those can be provided to your child’s foster family at the beginning of the CPS case.
+The foster family will provide clothing, food, and shelter.
+If you have special clothes, toys, or other items that belong to your child, then those can be provided to your child’s foster family at the beginning of the CPS case.

-The foster family has a responsibility to make sure that your child is able to communicate with you at the prescribed times and locations as set forth in your court orders.
+The foster family has a responsibility to ensure that your child can communicate with you at the prescribed times and locations outlined in your court orders.
 They may not prevent your child from calling you on the phone, for example, as long as that is allowed under the court orders.

-Basically, the foster family will be teaching your child basic essentials to get through life and to succeed in school.
+Basically, the foster family will teach your child the essentials to get through life and succeed in school.
 This is no different than what is expected of you when your child was living in your home.
 The foster parents will take your child to school events, doctor appointments, and other activities.

-Certain elements of your child’s service plan can only be achieved with the assistance of their foster family.
-As a result, CPS will make sure that your child’s foster family knows what is required under the service plan and how they can assist in accomplishing its objectives.
+Certain elements of your child’s service plan can only be achieved with their foster family's assistance.
+As a result, CPS will make sure that your child’s foster family knows what is required under the service plan and how they can accomplish its objectives.

 What is expected of your child’s CPS caseworker during the CPS case?

-Your child’s caseworker with CPS is obligated to see your child on a regular basis and to engage with him or her in conversation.
+Your child’s caseworker with CPS is obligated to see your child regularly and engage with him or her in conversation.
 These interactions will need to occur on the phone at least one time per month.
 Phone calls between your child and their caseworker will likely occur with much greater frequency.
 To assist in this endeavor, the CPS caseworker will provide you and your child with their contact information.

 Interested in learning how your child could live temporarily with a relative during your CPS case?
-Read our blog tomorrow in order to find out more about this subject
+Please read our blog tomorrow to find out more about this subject.

 We hope that the information that we have shared with you today has been helpful to you.
-If you have any questions about the material that we have written about please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material that we have written about, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys can schedule a free of charge consultation with you six days a week.
-These consultations are a great opportunity for you to be able to ask questions and receive direct feedback about your case.
+These consultations are a great opportunity for you to ask questions and receive direct feedback about your case.

-Our attorneys and staff take a great deal of pride in being able to serve clients in the family courts of southeast Texas.
-To find out more about the services that we offer please contact us today.
+Our attorneys and staff take a great deal of pride in serving clients in the family courts of southeast Texas.
+To find out more about the services that we offer, please contact us today.